Private Military Company ‘Wagner’, a.k.a.

 In February 2018, an unknown number of Russian mercenaries -- some reports say a dozen, others as many as 200 -- were killed by U.S. air strikes during fighting in Syria.
 The men were hired by a private military contracting firm called ChVK Vagner, which has been sending Russians to fight in Syria since 2015.

-The Russian mercenaries fighting in Syria said they are not in the country for the money or to help Syrian President Bashar al-Assad. "[Syrians] can't stand Assad," one Russian mercenary commander told RFE/RL in March 2018.
+The Russian mercenaries fighting in Syria said they were not in the country for the money or to help Syrian President Bashar al-Assad. "[Syrians] can't stand Assad," one Russian mercenary commander told RFE/RL in March 2018.
 "Really.
 Only a tiny percentage of the population there supports him and the rest oppose him.
 Only [Russian President Vladimir] Putin supports him.
 Russia supports him -- no one else."
-There is a bigger motivation, the mercenary claimed.
-"If you are fighting under a Russian flag, with a Russian weapon, even if you are eating moldy food and are 10,000 kilometers from home, you are nonetheless fighting for Russia," he said.
-"There is no Syrian war," he added.
-"There is no Ukrainian war.
-There is only a war between the Russian Federation and the United States."

 RFE/RL's sources estimated in early 2018 that there were about 2,000 Vagner fighters in Syria, although other media reports put the figure at 4,000.
 In addition, the Vagner troops fight together with a unit called Karpaty, which is made up primarily of about 300 Cossacks with Ukrainian citizenship.